UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 ### VPN configuration

 Managed Monitoring as a Service relies on an IPsec VPN being configured on your environment's edge appliance.
-For VMware, this will be an Edge Gateway, whereas in OpenStack this will be a customer deployed (or assisted by UKCloud) VPN server.
-By default, UKCloud recommends a PFSense appliance.
+For VMware, this will be an edge gateway, whereas in OpenStack this will be a customer deployed (or assisted by UKCloud) VPN server.
+By default, UKCloud recommends a pfSense appliance.

 UKCloud will provide you with the VPN standards and configuration, including the pre-shared key, peer endpoint and peer subnet to configure the VPN.